vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 ### Softfail or Hardfail
 SPF can get a softfail or a hardfail, you determine that at the end of the record.

-- With `~all`: The SPF record has designated the host as NOT allowed to send, but it is in transition (Accept but mark, Softfail).
+- With `~all`: The SPF record identifies the host as NOT authorized to send emails on behalf of the domain; however, it instructs email receivers to accept the email but flag it as potentially suspicious.

-- With `-all`: The SPF record has designated the host as NOT being allowed to send (Reject, Hardfail).
+- With `-all`: The SPF record specifies that the host is NOT authorized to send emails and instructs email receivers to reject them.

 Most mailbox providers will treat soft and hard- fails directives similarly, but it is [recommended](https://dmarcian.com/spf-best-practices/) to mirror the DMARC policy as the technology is deployed: use softfail (`~all`) if the DMARC policies are "none" and "quarantine", and use hardfail (`-all`) if you have moved to a "reject" policy.